KDE/digikam-doc/main_window/image_view.rst

     The sequence number may be needed if you have a camera with a very fast multi-shoot mode where it is possible to get two photographs with exactly the same data and time.

-You can also batch rename photographs using the :ref:`Batch Queue Manager <batch_queue>` :kbd:`B` and with the Import tool during camera download.
-These two are identical at first until you place the cursor in the input field, type in something and/or select a modifier from the buttons below.
+You can also batch rename photographs using the :ref:`Batch Queue Manager <batch_queue>` :kbd:`B`, or with the :ref:`Import Tool <advanced_import>` during downloads from camera.
+These two are mostly the same.
+Place the cursor in the renaming pattern editor, type in something and/or select **Modifiers** and **Options** from the buttons.

 .. _deleting_photograph: